Are these certificates really free or is it just a "free trial"?

 Do you support 'wildcards', so I could use one certificate for any name in my domain?

-No, wildcards are not supported by Let's Encrypt CA at the moment, but the support is planned to be introduced in 2018.
-Meanwhile you can add up to 100 domain names on one certificate.
+Keep in mind that you can still add up to 100 domain names on one certificate.
 When filling in appropriate field of the SSL Certificate Wizard just separate domain names with a comma or a whitespace.

 Which browsers will trust my certificate?